The Mamre Road Precinct is within the Western Sydney Employment Area and was rezoned in June 2020.

-The Precinct provides about 850 hectares of industrial land which could accommodate about 5,200 construction jobs and 17,000 ongoing jobs when fully developed.
-The rezoning of the precinct preserves around 95 hectares of land for environmental conservation and open space and protects a site for a potential Western Sydney freight intermodal terminal (IMT).
+The precinct provides about 850 ha of industrial land which could accommodate approximately 5,200 construction jobs and 17,000 ongoing jobs when fully developed.
+The rezoning of the precinct preserves around 95 ha of land for environmental conservation and open space and protects a site for a potential Western Sydney freight intermodal terminal (IMT).

 Mamre Road Precinct Development Control Plan 2021